We are currently not recruiting for any positions, including trainee counsellor care.

-I am a qualified counsellor with a particular focus on working with neurodivergent clients and supporting both trainee and qualified counsellors in practice.
+My name is Bianca Marie Ross and I am a qualified counsellor and NLP practitioner, with a particular focus on working with neurodivergent clients and supporting both trainee and qualified counsellors in practice.

-My work has developed from direct experience across counselling, education, and real-world experience.
-Almost immediately, I began to notice that neurodiverse clients were gaining insight in therapy, but struggling to sustain change in their everyday lives.
+Through direct experience across counselling, education, and real-world settings, I began to notice a consistent pattern, neurodivergent clients were gaining insight in therapy, but struggling to sustain change in their everyday lives.
 This led to the development of the Ross Neurodiversity Integration Framework (RNIF), a structured, longitudinal approach designed to support the integration of therapeutic work beyond the counselling room.

 Alongside my core training, I integrate additional approaches including Neuro-Linguistic Programming (NLP) and Emotional Freedom Technique (EFT), where appropriate.
-These approaches are used to complement counselling work, offering additional ways to support clients in processing and regulation.
+These are used to complement counselling work and offer additional ways to support clients with processing and regulation.

-I have a particular interest in working with trainee counsellors as they develop their practice, as well as qualified practitioners looking to deepen their understanding of working with neurodivergent clients.
+I have a particular interest in supporting trainee counsellors as they develop their practice, as well as qualified practitioners looking to deepen their understanding of working with neurodivergent clients.

-My work is grounded in a belief that insight alone is not always enough, and that meaningful, sustainable change requires consideration of capacity, context, and the realities of clients’ everyday lives.
+My work is rooted in the belief that insight alone is not always enough, and that meaningful, sustainable change requires consideration of capacity, context, and the realities of clients’ everyday lives.
+The foundations of my work are grounded in a neuro-affirmative approach, recognising neurodivergence as a natural variation in human experience rather than something to be 'fixed'.

 As a qualified person-centred counsellor and life coach, I have completed extensive training to be able to facilitate real and lasting change.
 I am also a qualified NLP and EFT Practioner.
 I have further training and certificates in grief and loss training, understanding children and young people's mental health, self-harm and suicide prevention, and understanding autism.